 The driver kept revving his engine the way someone might do at a stoplight if they were trying to get another driver to race them.

 “Get off my property, the police are on the way,” Matt yelled as he fired two warning shots into the ground.
 The driver just kept revving the engine.
-Matt raised the gun and pointed it at the windshield, hoping the totality of warning shots, the call for police and now the gun pointed at the windshield would convince the driver it was time to relent.
+Matt raised the gun and pointed it at the windshield, hoping the warning shots, the call for police and now the gun pointed at the windshield would convince the driver it was time to relent.

 Without saying a word, the driver floored the truck and it lunged toward Matt, who responded by opening fire and diving to his left.
 He continued to fire all the way to the ground, putting three shots through the windshield and shooting out both windows on the passenger side of the truck before the vehicle stopped.
 He learned later that the driver bent down under the level of the dash before flooring the vehicle so the dash and engine block could protect him from gunfire.